loading_gif

 How will you fund your studies?

-This is one of the most important questions in a credibility interview and is asked to confirm your financial capability of funding your tuition fees as well as your survival in the UK during your study time.
+This is one of the most important questions in a credibility interview and is asked to confirm your financial capability of funding your UK university tuition fees as well as your survival in the UK during your study time.
 As part of your application, you are supposed to submit your proof of funds available.
 You can explain to the interviewer about the source of funds, whether it is through your savings or property or an education loan, or even if a relative has sponsored you.
 However, you need to also explain to them how you will be able to repay the amount in this case.
 This will also lead to a few other follow up questions such as:

 • Are you aware of the living costs in the UK?